 NZ mudsnails may compete with other gastropods, and potentially reduce gastropod biodiversity.
 Bowler (1991) and Bowler and Frest (1992) speculated that NZ mudsnails could have an impact on the diversity of Snake River gastropods.
 In the Snake River (Idaho), NZ mudsnail have invaded areas occupied by five threatened or endangered species of native aquatic snails (Federal Register 1992, Richards et al. 2001).
 Competition between mudsnails and native gastropods could be for resources or for moisture refugia (undersides of rocks) during water fluctuations in this highly regulated system (Bowler 1991).
-Consistent with this speculation, the distributions of the threatened Bliss Rapids Snail (Taylorconcha serpenticola) and NZ mudsnails did not overlap in field studies (Richards et al. 2001).
-The densities of NZ mudsnails and a narrowly endemic snail in a Yellowstone stream (Pyrgulopsis robusta) were positively correlated among sites, but preliminary evidence suggested that they were negatively correlated in another stream (Riley et al. in review).
+Consistent with this speculation, the distributions of the threatened Bliss Rapids Snail (Taylorconcha serpenticola) and NZ mudsnails and a narrowly endemic snail in a Yellowstone stream (Pyrgulopsis robusta) were positively correlated among sites, but preliminary evidence suggested that they were negatively correlated in another stream (Riley et al. in review).